Ode to Flight

 ATC Chatter - The Right Stuff Channel

 Does anyone else remember when you could listen to air traffic control on the in-flight headphones?
-Now all we can find are the dulcet tones of Celene Dion and some sort of Casio keyboard malfunction entitled "Urban Beat."
+Now all I can find are the dulcet tones of Celene Dion and some sort of Casio keyboard malfunction entitled "Urban Beat."

 They're just so gosh-darned polite.